Andy Pirki

-Andy Pirki is an Indian slapstick comedy animated television series produced by AUM Animation Studios (formerly Bluepixels Animation Studios).
+Andy Pirki is an Indian animated slapstick comedy television series produced by AUM Animation Studios (formerly Bluepixels Animation Studios).
 It premiered on 3 December 2017 on Pogo.

 It showcases the story of a pink dinosaur and a caveman, who are best friends.

 Characters

 Andy

 Andy is a pink dinosaur who is the only remaining member of his species that became extinct when he was very young.
 He was feeling lonely and cast-out.
 But then he found Pirki and they became friends.

 Pirki

 Pirki is a human who was separated from the human world when he was a child in a sailing mishap.
 Andy found him and they became friends.